-The accompanying financial statements of the Archdiocese of Philadelphia, Office of Catholic Education Schools of Special Education ("SPED") have been prepared on the accrual basis of accounting and include the funds generated from and for the operation and maintenance of SPED.
+The accompanying financial statements of the Archdiocese of Philadelphia, Office of Catholic Education Schools of Special Education ("SPED") include the funds generated from and for the operation and maintenance of St. Lucy School, Our Lady of Confidence School and St. Katherine School owned by the Archdiocese of Philadelphia, Office of Catholic Education.
 They exclude certain entities of the Archdiocese of Philadelphia, which relate to SPED but are considered separate reporting entities.
-These entities are as follows: